zwbetz-gh/zwbetz/content/blog/foil-chicken-recipe/index.md

 1. Trim extra fat off of leg quarters
 1. Season leg quarters to taste
 1. For each leg quarter, add a piece of sausage, then wrap it in tin foil.
 Make sure it's completely wrapped.
-Use 2 pieces of tin foil if needed
+Repeat this, so that it's double-wrapped
-1. Place tin foil wraps on grill for 1 hour on medium-low heat.
+1. Place tin foil wraps on grill for 30 minutes on medium heat
-1. Depending on charcoal vs gas grill, heat output, etc., they may be ready after 1 hour.
-If not, keep 'em on and check 'em every 10 minutes or so
+1. Depending on charcoal vs gas grill, heat output, etc., they may be ready after 30 minutes.
+If not, keep 'em on and check 'em every 5 minutes